Sunday, April 14, 2013

 Athens, Georgia.
 That's not smoke, it's pollen!

 We checked out reluctantly on Thursday morning and headed back toward Florida, having spent a great two weeks in Georgia.
-We made it even better by calling Monica, our daughter, as we rolled through the town of Hartwell and arranged to meet her and Claire, our granddaughter at a Publix supermarket parking lot in Watkinsville for lunch as we rolled back through headed south.
+We made it even better by calling Monica, our daughter, and arranged to meet her and Claire, our granddaughter at a Publix supermarket parking lot in Watkinsville for lunch as we rolled back through once again, this time headed south.

 We had a great lunch, then called ahead to Stephen Foster Folk Cultural Center State Park, the one in Florida near White Springs, to get the late arrival gate code in case we were delayed by the storm.
 No problem there, either, as the main entrance is manned until 8:00pm after April 1st.
 After a leisurely ride back down U.S. 441, we pulled in to the beautiful Florida park a little after 7:00pm, and within minutes were fixing dinner and once again checking e-mails.